anyarlene/stock-market/analytics/docs/setup.md

 ## Next Steps

 - Read the [Script Execution Guide](how_to_run_scripts.md) for detailed script usage
-- Check the [Environment Setup Guide](environment-setup.md) for advanced configuration
 - Explore the analytics modules to understand the data processing pipeline
+- Check the [Project Overview](../../README.md) for general project information